BY SOFO ARCHON

-The Samurai creed is said to have been written around 1300.
-The author is unknown and the authenticity of the text can be challenged, yet I am sharing it with you because, whether authentic or not, it has much food for thought.
-So here is the creed of the Samurai:
+The Samurai Creed is said to have been written around 1300.
+Its author is unknown and the authenticity of the text can be challenged, yet I am sharing it with you because, whether authentic or not, it has much food for thought to offer.
+Be sure to read it as many times as it takes until you digest its profound insights.

 I have no parents; I make the heaven and earth my mother and father.